Skip to main content

 Implementation of Blue Mountain Decision

 Some hand thinning has already been completed in the Sleeman Gulch area by Forest Service fire crews.
-In addition, in 2025, at least 100 acres of hand thinning will be completed through a Good Neighborhood Agreement with the Montana Department of Natural Resource and Conservation.
+In addition, hand thinning is underway through a Good Neighborhood Agreement with the Montana Department of Natural Resource and Conservation.

 While implementation of future treatments will have some potential impacts to the recreating public, the District is committed to proactive sharing of information regarding potential impacts or related closures in this highly trafficked recreation area.